• Skip to primary navigation

 Chocolate Topping

-Pour the chocolate over the cooled caramel filling, and spread evenly using the back of a spoon or offset spatula.
-Allow the slice to cool completely before slicing.
-You can place the entire tin into the fridge for at least 2 hours or overnight.
+Step 2 - Pour the smooth chocolate over the cooled caramel filling, and spread evenly using the back of a spoon or offset spatula.
+Allow the slice to cool completely, letting the caramel filling and chocolate set before slicing into squares.
+You can place the entire cake tin into the fridge for at least 2 hours or overnight.

 Whipping the butter and sugar together